Edmund Roßmann: World War II

-In defense of Germany's southeastern borders, with its primary objective defending the oil fields and refineries at Ploiești, Romania, the Luftwaffenmission Rumänien (Luftwaffe Mission Romania) was created.
+The rise of General Ion Antonescu in Romania in 1940 led to a reorganization of his country's armed forces.
+In this, he was supported by a military mission from Germany, the Luftwaffenmission Rumänien (Luftwaffe Mission Romania) under the command of Generalleutnant (equivalent to major general) Wilhelm Speidel.
+Luftwaffenmission Rumänien also defended Germany's southeastern borders, with its primary objective defending the oil fields and refineries at Ploiești.
 On 15 October, the Stab and 9.
 Staffel of III.
 Gruppe of JG 52 were sent to Bucharest Pipera Airfield, followed by 7.
 And 8.
 Staffel in late November.
 There, the III.
 Gruppe of JG 52 temporarily became the I. Gruppe of Jagdgeschwader 28 (JG 28—28th Fighter Wing).
 On 4 January 1941, the Gruppe again became the III.
 Gruppe of JG 52.
 On 25 May, III.
 Gruppe was sent to Greece where it was subordinated to Jagdgeschwader 77 (JG 77—77th Fighter Wing) and fought in the Battle of Crete.